blntrsz/platform/README.md

 - 🖼️ Preview environment (deployment on each new branch)
 - 🧪 E2E tests with playwright on each branch
 - 🏡 Can be started on localhost (with [openapi-backend](https://github.com/anttiviljami/openapi-backend) and [express](https://expressjs.com/))
+- 🦠 Microfrontend architecture with vite and module federation
+- 🏃‍♂️ database migration and query building with Drizzle ORM and Kysely
+- ⚙️ .env generation locally

 ## Architecture